 No particular destination in mind.

-Finding out what makes
+Finding out what makes this place

 Different from all others.